 Developing a New Transport Demand Model for the London Area

-With rising populations in London leading to higher demand on road and transport networks, Transport for London asked researchers to develop a new strategic travel model for London, which will be used to develop strategic land use and transport policy scenarios to assist with future investment in London’s transport systems.
+With rising populations in London expected to lead to higher demand on road and transport networks, Transport for London asked researchers to develop a new strategic travel model for London, which will be used to develop strategic land use and transport policy scenarios to assist with future investment in London’s transport systems.

 RAND Europe, working together with Jacobs, SYSTRA and Mott MacDonald, worked on behalf of Transport for London to develop a new strategic travel model for the London area.
 The model will be used to assess a range of transport policy options, including schemes to improve the public transport services across the region, and to assess demand for cycling.